 An act of Parliament begins as a Bill.
 The birth of an act of Parliament is a Bill.

 A Bill: it’s a proposition of a law and when it’s passed it’s become an act or a statute: when the law has been passed (Royal Assent).

-Bills are introduced in the HC or the HL for examination, discussion and amendment.
+Bills are introduced in the House of Commons or the House of Lords for examination, discussion and amendment.
 When both houses have agreed on the content of the Bill, it’s then presented to the monarch for approval.
 And when Royal Assent is given, a Bill becomes an act of Parliament and is law.

-A Bill can be discussed first in the HC or in the HL.
-But for many matters, it should start in HC (with money consideration).
+A Bill can be discussed first in the House of Commons or in the House of Lords.
+But for many matters, it should start in House of Commons (with money consideration).

 Most of the time the Bill comes from the government but it can also be introduced by individual members of Parliament or Lords.
 Some private individual organizations may also propose a Bill.